-One of the unique benefits of studying in Australia as an international student living is having the option getting a job and earning an income during your time here.
+One of the unique benefits of studying in Australia as an international student is having the option of getting a job and earning an income during your time here.
 Working while studying is very common for locals, and for international students, it can be an opportunity to supplement your living expenses, gain experience in an Australian workplace, start building your resume, and will mean you’ll have extra money for exploring your new city or travelling the country.

 We know it’s daunting to move overseas to study, but it’s also exciting!
 Check out our city guides to gain the local knowledge you need to approach your study experience with confidence.

 What do I need to know about working in Australia?